Hellevoetsluis: Museums

-The city has well-preserved fortifications in the fortress.
+The town has well-preserved fortifications in the fortress.
 A walking tour leads to historical buildings such as the lighthouse, the Prinsehuis, Corn Mill De Hoop, and several museums.
 The museum Gesigt van 't Dok, situated at Oostzanddijk, contains a replica of the town, fortress, and naval shipyard as it was in 1834.
 This replica forms the heart of an exhibition on the development of Hellevoetsluis into a modern naval port at the beginning of the previous century.

 The National Firefighting Museum, located in what used to be the Kuiperij and Grootmagazijn on Industriehaven, contains a rich collection ranging from the most primitive fire fighting equipment from centuries ago to the highly sophisticated equipment of today.
 Water buckets, fire hoses, water barrels, uniforms, hand- and steam engines, and many other devices that mark a point in the history of fire fighting are represented.

 In the Oudheidskamer, also situated on the Industriehaven, there is a collection of items from the daily life of the past two centuries.
 It includes items that relate to the past of Hellevoetsluis as a naval port as well as agriculture-related articles.

 Hellevoetsluis Dry Dock dates from 1806.
 It marks a revolutionary development in the history of shipbuilding and ship repair.
 The dry dock is still operational and has become a major historical and industrial/archaeological monument.